Graph Dual-stream Convolutional Attention Fusion for Precipitation Nowcasting: Experiments

 Copernicus Emergency Management Service (CEMS) offers a variety of meteorological data.
 These datasets are accessible for various periods on a global and regional scale.
 The meteorological information obtained from CEMS, namely the ERA5 hourly data on single levels \cite{hersbach2020era5}, is used in this work to collect precipitation data from the Euro-Asian Region.
 The longitudinal and latitudinal boundaries of the selected area are West: $-31^{\circ}$, East: $100^{\circ}$, South: $15^{\circ}$, and North: $82^{\circ}$.

 We have collected hourly precipitation maps over seven years, from January 2016 to December 2022.
 The first 6 years are used for training, and the last year is used for testing.
 When training the models, first we shuffle the indices of our dataset, then create a training and validation split with a $0.9/0.1$ ratio.
 The training set ($47348$ samples) is used for training the models, and the validation set ($5260$ samples) is used for model selection.
 After training the models, we chose the one with the lowest validation loss for each model type.
 These top-performing models are then tested on the test set ($8760$ samples).
 Our goal is to study precipitation maps of disjoint regions.
 Therefore, we have selected sixteen disjoint regions on the map, and used their precipitation data.
 Fig. \ref{fig:map_to_graph} shows the selected sixteen regions placed on the map.
-These regions form the nodes of the graph and are referred to as R1, R2, $\ldots$, R16, and their positions on the map are tabulated in Table \ref{Tab:region_coords}.
+These regions form the nodes of the graph and are referred to as R1, R2, $\ldots$, R16, and their positions on the map are tabulated in Table \ref{Tab:region_coords}, and a summary statistics for the training and testing datasets are detailed in Table \ref{tab:statistics}.